Vaidual/mixed-dreams-front/README.md

 # MixedDreams

 Front-End part of POS like system with some storage additions.
-React client for animal collar managment/promotion system.

 ## Features:
-- Widgets from Material UI.
+- Responsive UI made with Material UI widgets and Tailwingcss inline-styles.
 - Black/white theme.
-- Ukrainian/English languages.
+- Ukrainian/English localization including server errors.
-- Some simplifications for woking with api with Redux
+- Client state management with Redux.
+- Server state management with React Query.
+- Typizatiion with us of Typescript.
+- Routes protection and much more.

 ## Installation